 The financial accounting values inventory at cost or market price, whichever is lower.
 Under cost accounting, accountants value stock at the cost price.

 Process or Tools/Statements

-Cost accounting primarily provides for the determination of cost of sale of product(s), the margin that the company would add, and then the selling price.
-It also assists in variance and break-even analysis, as well as marginal cost calculation.
+Cost accounting primarily provides for the determination of the cost of sale of product(s), the margin that the company would add, and then the selling price.
+It also assists in variance and break-even analysis and marginal cost calculation.

 If a company deals in 5 products, then financial accounting provides information on all the products in totality.
 Further, it puts this information under various categories, such as cost of material, direct expenses, indirect expenses, and more.

 Cost accounting gives the cost information product-wise, such as cost of material, direct expenses, indirect expenses, and more for each unit.
 This information then helps in setting the selling price.

 Financial accounting records and reports the transactions in a set format to ensure uniformity in the industry/economy.
 They follow the format set either by GAAP (generally accepted accounting principles) or IFRS (international financial reporting standards).
 There is no such set format in cost accounting; companies can customize the form as per their requirement.

 All stakeholders, including management, owners, investors, creditors, government, and analysts, use financial statements.
 Data from cost accounting is of use internally, such as to the management and employees.

 Financial accounting is mandatory, and every public company has to maintain a record of its financial transactions.
 Cost accounting is necessary wherever advised by the government.
 Manufacturing firms usually keep cost records.

 Financial accounting does not involve any forecasting as accountants use actual figures to prepare financial statements.
 Forecasting plays a crucial role in some of the budgeting techniques under cost accounting.